ilyasergey/YSC4231/source/faq.rst

 For the same reason, if the PT is going to show parts of their solution/share their screen, remind them not to do so.

-To conclude, your interactions with the peer tutor should aim at closing the gaps in your understanding of the lecture material and the assignment tasks, but not at "fishing" for implementation strategies.
+To conclude, your interactions with the peer tutor should aim at filling the holes in your understanding of the lecture material and the assignment tasks, but not at "fishing" for implementation strategies.
 It's okay to ask them about tests, but only at the level of "paper-and-pencil" discussion, not sharing the tests implementation.

 On Plagiarism and Penalties
 ---------------------------

-As of now, I define plagiarism in my class as follows:
+As of now, I define plagiarism at my class as follows:

 (1) Obtaining the answer directly from anyone or anything else in any form (2) Adapting a solution from a similar one found on the internet (3) "Copying with understanding" from other resources

-**I've just got 0 points for the solution, but I didn't copy my code, so it shouldn't count as plagiarism.**
+**I've just got 0 points for my solution, but I didn't copy my code, so it shouldn't count as plagiarism.**

-This is because your submission my plagiarism check.
-I have a number of red flags I check for, but I'm not going to share them here.
+This is because your submission didn't pass my plagiarism detector (it's not a particular automated test, it's just what I do).
+I have a number of "red flags" I check for, but I'm not going to share them here.
 Rest assured, I do not issue this penalty unless I'm 100% sure that the solution is not original.

-I am not that interested in the provenance of the code (as those stories vary greatly), only in the fact that you've taken a shortcut on the most important part of this class---applying your understanding of the material to solve the task.
+The fact that your that code didn't pass my plagiarism check is a symptom, but it's indicative of the problem: you've taken a shortcut on the most important part of this class---learning the material and applying your understanding of it to solve the homework task.

-The fact your code didn't pass my plagiarism check is a symptom, and we should focus on a problem.
 Above, I provide some advice on how to address the problem.
+The penalty here serves simply as a deterrent against this attitude.
+It does not reflect my attitude to you as a student or a person, and will not affect my assessment of your future endeavours.

+I am not that interested in the provenance of the code.
 In any event, there are quite a few common explanations I've heard over the years, so let me explain how the most popular ones are indicative of the bigger issue---a student skipping the learning process and trying to get the solution without taking the class seriously.
-The penalty here serves simply as a deterrent against this attitude.

-* "My solution is similar to the one by A, because we've got the same recipe from the peer tutor."
+* "My solution is similar to the one by the student A, because we've got the same recipe from the peer tutor."

-We've covered this above: it was not a great idea of ask tutor to reveal parts of the solution, but, obviously, I'm not going to penalise them.
+We've covered this above: it was not a great idea of ask the tutor to reveal parts of the solution, but, obviously, I'm not going to penalise them.
 In any event, this is qualified as type (1) of plagiarism.

-* "My solution is similar to the one by A, because we share a lot of background and came up with a very similar idea"
+* "My solution is similar to the one by the student A, because we share a lot of background and came up with a very similar idea"

 While this is, indeed, possible, there is enough diversity in most of the tasks, so I could tell with certainty whether there was more than just common background, when looking at two solutions by two different people.

-* "My tests are similar to A because we both simply modified those you have provided."
+* "My tests are similar to those of the student A because we both simply modified those you have provided."

-Again, we've talked about this above.
-This is again indicative of a large
-problem: should you tried to write your own tests, this would have never happened.
+We've talked about this above.
+This is again indicative of a large problem: should you tried to write your own tests, this would have never happened.

-* "I have accidentally stumbled upon a solution in different language on the internet, but I made sure I understood it before translating parts of it to the language of this class (OCaml/Scala)".
+* "I have accidentally stumbled upon a solution in a different programming language on the internet, but I made sure I understood it before translating parts of it to the language of this class (OCaml/Scala)".

 Seriously? :) In any event, this is type-(3) plagiarism.
 Don't be surprised if the way I detected it is because some of your peers (to whom I might have never